robjg/oddjob/README.txt

 Oddjob-1.5.0
 ============

+* This will be the last Oddjob release to support Java 7.
+Oddjob 1.6 will require Java 8.

 * Please Note: This is release is not serialisation compatible with Oddjob 1.4.
 All persisted job state will need to be deleted before upgrading.